nagibyro/til/linux/window-managers/sway-config.md

 # Sway Config
-When using the [sway](https://wiki.archlinux.org/title/Sway) as your desktop window manager; the configuration file provided in `/etc/sway/config` is meant as an example file.
+When using [sway](https://wiki.archlinux.org/title/Sway) as your desktop window manager; the configuration file provided in `/etc/sway/config` is meant as an example file.
 While following config examples mentions setting config values in `~/.config/sway/config`.
 However this config file is **not** a user override of